-The last three chapters are presented in a slightly different format than the rest of the book.
+The next three chapters are presented in a slightly different format than the rest of the book.
 Chapter Sixteen gives the first-line leader the skills he will need when he is given the task of serving as his agency's on-scene spokesperson in front of the ladies and gentlemen of the news media.
 Chapter Seventeen serves as a resource the leader can rely upon when he educates his subordinates on the intricacies of providing exceptional customer service, a commodity too often missing in both public and private sectors today.
-Chapter Eighteen is intended to help the police leader in planning his career and his future.
+Chapter Eighteen discusses the all-important topic of working for someone.
+Chapter Nineteen is intended to help the police leader in thoughtfully planning his career and his future.
+Then, the book's final chapter explores the similarities and differences in the different generations now occupying the workplace and offers the reader some hints on leading each effectively.